karatelabs/karate/README.md

         + ',auth_user=' + authToken.userId
         + ',auth_project=' + authToken.projectId;
   }
-  // the 'appId' variable here is expected to have been set via config (or a 'def' step) out.Authorization = 'My_Auth app_id=' + appId + authString;
+  // the 'appId' variable here is expected to have been set via config / init and will never change out.Authorization = 'My_Auth app_id=' + appId + authString;
   return out;
 }